FooBarShebang/com_lib/README.md

   * On POSIX systems (MacOS X, Linux) comes pre-installed
   * On MS Windows must be installed from [Python website](https://www.python.org/downloads/windows/)
 * Other required Python libraries, developed at Diagnoptics (see [dependencies](./Dependencies.md)) - added automatically if this library is installed via *pip*
-  * Check-out via git or download from [GitLab repository](https://gitlab.com/diagnoptics/python)
+  * Check-out via git or download from [my GitHub repository](https://github.com/FooBarShebang/introspection_lib)
   * Place them into the same project folder `"your projects folder"` side by side with this *com_lib* library

 ## Documentation